 The other alternative is to hold the bladder, for good 6-7 hours.
 [Edit: please read the post-script at the bottom of the article.
 Mr.Pasang is working on this.]

-- For smokers: I am not a smoker, but two other smoker friends have told me recently, that they did not go all the way up as they were struggling with the trek.
+- For smokers: I am not a smoker, but my two other smoker friends have told me recently, that they did not go all the way up as they struggled with the trek.
 It was difficult for them to breathe with ease.

-- Taxi: In case you have a taxi waiting for you, sensible thing to do would be take their phone number and communicate your whereabouts as you descend.
+- Taxi: In case you have a taxi waiting for you, take their phone number.
+It’ll help you communicate your whereabouts as you descend.
 In case, you don’t how to get a phone-number in Bhutan, I am assuming you missed reading this post.

-The fact that I managed the trek without any difficulty called for celebration, and I did so with a drink I don’t like one bit (that would be beer, but I LOVED this one), but the entire of Bhutan can’t stop raving about it.
+The fact that I managed the trek without any difficulty called for a celebration.
+And celebrate I did, with a drink I don’t like one bit (beer; but I LOVED this one), but the entire of Bhutan can’t stop raving about it.
 Druk 11000 is the name of the beer.
-(Though, another friend insists that it is Takin which is way better than Druk 11000 for celebration like this.)
+(Though, another friend insists that it is Takin (the red wine) which is way better than Druk 11000 for celebration like this.)